riclib/open-props-css/README.md

 ### `uicss.CSSHandler() http.Handler`
 Returns an HTTP handler that serves the compiled CSS file with appropriate caching headers.

+### `uicss.ReadableCSSHandler() http.Handler`
+Returns an HTTP handler that serves a non-minified, readable version of the CSS for development and debugging.

 ### `uicss.StylebookHandler() http.Handler`
 Returns an HTTP handler that serves an interactive stylebook showcasing all available components and styles.

 ### `uicss.CSS() string`
 Returns the raw CSS as a string for inline embedding or custom processing.

+### `uicss.ReadableCSS() string`
+Returns the non-minified CSS as a string for development environments.

 ## Type-Safe CSS Variables (op package)